bcgov/sso-switchover-agent/ssl-renewal/Readme.md

 `./make_ssl_secret.sh <<NAMESPACE>> <<YEAR>>`

 This script will create a secret with name `loginproxy-ssl-cert-secret.<<year>>`.
-It will error out if that secret with that name already exists.
+It will error out if a secret with that name already exists.

 ## Run the script to update the cert values